- Is there a waiting list for the Technical (lab/clinical) portion of the Program?

 Learn more information about mandatory testing at Kirkwood.

 It depends on the number of pre-requisites you have remaining.
-Please see attached detailed worksheet for more information.
+For more information, please see item #8.

 Please note (for LPN Transfers ONLY):